ShehzadMuhammad/WatchPage/README.md

 # WatchPage
-Website template of a Watch Store
+A copy of a page of a online store